 - You are underweight or overweight for your height

-- You have anemia (low red blood cell count & poor nutrition status)
+- You have anemia (low red blood cell count and poor nutrition status)

-- You have previously given birth more than four times
+- You have given birth more than four times

-- You have had a previous birth of a very large or very small baby
+- You have had a previous birth of a very large or tiny baby

 - You use substances (cigarettes, alcohol, drugs)